 CONSTITUTION AND RULES

-Rules are also on the website will be considered current.
+Rules on the SSSL website will be considered current.

 ADMITTANCE OF NEW TEAMS

 The criteria used to admit new teams into the league shall be as follows: